 The Court points out that there is no doubt that Serbia and Montenegro is a State for the purpose of Article 34, paragraph 1, of the Statute.
 However, the objection was raised by certain Respondents that, at the time when the Application was filed, Serbia and Montenegro did not meet the conditions set down in Article 35 of the Statute.
-The Court recalls that Canada argued as its first preliminary objection to the jurisdiction of the Court, inter alia, that:
+The Court recalls that the United Kingdom argued as its first preliminary objection to the jurisdiction of the Court that "the FRY is not qualified to bring these proceedings" on the grounds, inter alia, that